Beyond the web app

 What you can ask for

-The connector exposes read tools for finding and reviewing — searching contacts and companies, finding intro opportunities, network insights, listing notes, tags, and introductions — and write tools for acting: creating and updating contacts, adding notes and tags, drafting and sending introductions, and recording outcomes.
+The connector exposes read tools for finding and reviewing — searching contacts and companies, finding intro opportunities, network insights, listing notes, tags, introductions, and catch-ups — and write tools for acting: creating and updating contacts, adding notes and tags, drafting and sending introductions, starting and managing catch-up sequences, and recording outcomes.
 Read tools run on their own; anything that sends an email or changes your data is shown to you to confirm first.

-Read tools: search_contacts, query_contacts, search_companies, list_companies, find_intro_opportunities, get_network_insights, get_contact_detail, list_contact_notes, list_tags, list_introductions, get_introduction.
+Read tools: search_contacts, query_contacts, search_companies, list_companies, find_intro_opportunities, get_network_insights, get_contact_detail, list_contact_notes, list_tags, list_introductions, get_introduction, list_catch_ups, get_catch_up.

-Write tools: create_contact, update_contact, archive_contact, add_contact_note, update_contact_note, delete_contact_note, create_tag, add_contact_tag, remove_contact_tag, create_introduction_draft, regenerate_introduction_drafts, send_introduction_email, mark_introduction_outcome.
+Write tools: create_contact, update_contact, archive_contact, add_contact_note, update_contact_note, delete_contact_note, create_tag, add_contact_tag, remove_contact_tag, create_introduction_draft, regenerate_introduction_drafts, send_introduction_email, mark_introduction_outcome, draft_catch_up, update_catch_up, regenerate_catch_up_drafts, dismiss_catch_up, cancel_catch_up, send_catch_up.

 Privacy in Claude

-The connector respects the same boundaries as the app: NetworkOS sends introductions from your own Gmail and reads only the threads it started.
-Nothing else in your inbox is touched, and message contents aren't stored.
+The connector respects the same boundaries as the app: NetworkOS sends introductions from your own Gmail, and opens full message content only where a feature needs it, such as tracking replies to the intros it sent.
 See Privacy & your data for details, or disconnect anytime from Claude's connector settings.